Quicksort: Repeated elements

 With a partitioning algorithm such as the Lomuto partition scheme described above (even one that chooses good pivot values), quicksort exhibits poor performance for inputs that contain many repeated elements.
 The problem is clearly apparent when all the input elements are equal: at each recursion, the left partition is empty (no input values are less than the pivot), and the right partition has only decreased by one element (the pivot is removed).
 Consequently, the Lomuto partition scheme takes quadratic time to sort an array of equal values.
-However, with a partitioning algorithm such as the Hoare partition scheme, repeated elements generally results in better partitioning, and although needless swaps of elements equal to the pivot may occur, the running time generally decreases as the number of repeated elements increases (with memory cache reducing the swap overhead).
-In the case where all elements are equal, Hoare partition scheme needlessly swaps elements, but the partitioning itself is best case, as noted in the Hoare partition section above.
+However, with a partitioning algorithm such as the Hoare partition scheme, repeated elements generally result in better partitioning, and although needless swaps of elements equal to the pivot may occur, the running time generally decreases as the number of repeated elements increases (with memory cache reducing the swap overhead).
+In the case where all elements are equal, the Hoare partition scheme needlessly swaps elements, but the partitioning itself is best case, as noted in the Hoare partition section above.

 To solve the Lomuto partition scheme problem (sometimes called the Dutch national flag problem), an alternative linear-time partition routine can be used that separates the values into three groups: values less than the pivot, values equal to the pivot, and values greater than the pivot.
 (Bentley and McIlroy call this a "fat partition" and it was already implemented in the qsort of Version 7 Unix.)
 The values equal to the pivot are already sorted, so only the less-than and greater-than partitions need to be recursively sorted.
 In pseudocode, the quicksort algorithm becomes: